GetOccasion/occasion-apidocs/source/includes/sdk/_payment_information.md

 [Spreedly](https://www.spreedly.com/) supports hundreds of payment gateway services like Stripe, Braintree, Authorize.net, and more.
 **Note:** At this time, Paypal support through Spreedly is not enabled in the Occasion SDK, though a future release will add support.

-To add a Spreedly payment form to your application, we suggest using their iFrame payment method script, which you can find a guide on [here](https://docs.spreedly.com/guides/adding-payment-methods/iframe/).
+To add a Spreedly payment form to your application, you must use their iFrame payment method script, which you can find a guide on [here](https://docs.spreedly.com/guides/adding-payment-methods/iframe/).

 The example shows a simplified version of the basic steps you'll have to take to implement this form in your application once the script has been added: